IanTaiAhn/react_games/README.md

 We have learned some stuff now.
 Read a whole lot, and we know how to recover data/restore it.
 GOODSTUFF man!!
 I finally got the delete functionality going.
 Very nice.

+We now auto create a User with an Id that we can use to look up the user and access their information.